truenas/documentation/static/includes/apps/AppsInstallWizardSettings.md

 * **Storage Configuration** shows options to configure storage for the application.
   Storage configuration can include the primary data mount volume, a configuration volume, postgres volumes, and an option to add additional storage volumes.
   The primary mount volumes have two options:
-* **ixVolume** that creates a storage volume inside the hidden **ix-apps** dataset.
+  * **ixVolume** creates a storage volume inside the hidden **ix-apps** dataset.
 This is the default setting.
-* **Host Path** that allows you to select an existing dataset created for the application.
+  * **Host Path** allows you to select an existing dataset created for the application.
 Shows additional fields to select the path to the dataset and add the mount point.

   ixVolumes are not recommended for permanent storage volumes, they are intended for use as rapid storage for a test deployment of the container.
   We recommend adding datasets and configuring the container storage volumes with the host path option.

-  Host path add existing dataset(s) as the storage volumes.
+  Host paths add existing dataset(s) as the storage volumes.
   You must configure the datasets before beginning the app installation using the wizard.

-  {{< hint type="note" title="ix-apps Dataset" >}}
-  The **ix-apps** dataset is for internal use only.

-  TrueNAS systems with applications deployed that upgrade from earlier releases to 24.10 continue to see the **ix-Applications** dataset on the pool chosen for applications to use.
-  New installs or systems upgrading where applications are not deployed and a pool is not chosen for apps use the hidden **ix-apps** dataset.
-  Choosing the pool for apps to use, creates this dataset to store all container-related data.
-  To expose storage volumes found in the **ix-applications** dataset, take a recursive snapshot.
-  {{< /hint >}}

   Some applications require specific storage volumes for configuration and other data.
   Apps with these requirements might indicate this in the wizard UI but refer to tutorials for specifics.
-  After configuring required storage volumes you can add storage volumes.
+  After configuring required storage volumes you can add additional storage volumes if needed.
   Click **Add** to select the type of storage and configure additional storage volumes for the application.
   The three storage options are:
   * **ixVolume**
   * **Host path**
-  * **SMB share** that allows you to create a storage volume used by an SMB share.
+  * **SMB share** that allows you to mount an SMB share as a Docker storage volume.

-  An SMB share option allows you to configure a share for the application to use.
+  An SMB share option allows you to mount an SMB share as a Docker volume for the application to use.
   If the application requires specific datasets or you want to allow SMB share access, configure the dataset(s) and SMB share before using the installation wizard.

-  ixVolumes do not require setting up an ACL and ACE entry but host paths do.
+  ixVolumes do not require setting up an Access Control List (ACL) and Access Control Entry (ACE) in the app configuration settings, but host paths do.
-  After entering the dataset name as the mount point, select **Enable ACL** to browse to or enter the path to the dataset.
+  After entering the path inside the container in **Mount Path**, select **Enable ACL**.
+  Browse to or enter the path to the dataset in **Host Path**.
-  Enter the UID for either the default user assigned to the app or the UID for the TrueNAS user created to serve as the app administrator as the user in the ACE entry and set permissions to full control.
+  Click **Add** next to **ACL Entries** to display a set of ACE fields.
+  Use **ID Type** to select whether the ACE is for a user or a group.
+  Enter the UID or GID in **ID** and adjust the permissions level in **Access**.

+  Refer to the app **Run As Context** on the app details screen for default ID requirements.
+  A user or group ID does not need to exist locally on TrueNAS or match the name configured in the container to grant an ACE.
-  Failing to enable host path ACLs prevents the app from deploying!
+  Failing to configure host path ACLs prevents the app from deploying!

+  Select **Force Flag** in **ACL Options**.
-  Select **Force** to allow TrueNAS to update the application to the next version.
-This allows updates and writing to the storage volume if it has data in it.
+  This allows TrueNAS to write ACL entries to the storage volume if it has existing data in it.
+  **Force Flag** is required to edit or update an existing application.

 * **Resources Configuration** shows CPU and memory settings for the container pod.
    In most cases, you can accept the default settings, or you can change these settings to limit the system resources available to the application.